 Then, sew the belt loop back in place, using jeans thread with a matching color (image 9).

 Sew very slowly so that you don’t go out of the belt loop.
-Make a couple of stitches end to end to fix the belt loop at its place.
+Make a couple of stitches end to end to fix the belt loop in its place.

 Here is the fixed belt loop (image 10).
 It looks quite like the others and can bear the pressure when the belt loop is pulled.

-The better you match the thread color, the less it would show that you’ve been working on it.
+The better you match the thread color, the less it will show that you’ve been working on it.

 Watch the video tutorial on how to fix a torn belt loop

-If you prefer to watch the tutorial on video, here it is:
+If you prefer to watch the video tutorial, here it is: